Generative adversarial network: Mode collapse

 GANs often suffer from mode collapse where they fail to generalize properly, missing entire modes from the input data.
 For example, a GAN trained on the MNIST dataset containing many samples of each digit might only generate pictures of digit 0.
 This was termed "the Helvetica scenario".

-One way this can happen is if the generator learns too fast compared to the discriminator.
-If the discriminator $D$ is held constant, then the optimal generator would only output elements of $\arg\max_x D(x)$.
-So for example, if during GAN training for generating MNIST dataset, for a few epochs, the discriminator somehow prefers the digit 0 slightly more than other digits, the generator may seize the opportunity to generate only digit 0, then be unable to escape the local minimum after the discriminator improves.
+A typical mechanism for mode collapse is the generator only generating one or a few of the likely values, or a very incomplete picture of the target distribution.
+As the discriminator is only trained to distinguish real from fake samples, it will correctly identify the generated samples as real, but no penalty is imposed on the GAN's ability to generate data that represents the full range of the target distribution.

+Weak discriminators, for instance underparametrized ones, or ones trained too slow compared to the generator, may as well be unable to fully discriminate over the entire support of the distribution, and only become able to correctly discriminate a very incomplete part of the target distribution.

 Some researchers perceive the root problem to be a weak discriminative network that fails to notice the pattern of omission, while others assign blame to a bad choice of objective function.
 Many solutions have been proposed, but it is still an open problem.

 Even the state-of-the-art architecture, BigGAN (2019), could not avoid mode collapse.
 The authors resorted to "allowing collapse to occur at the later stages of training, by which time a model is sufficiently trained to achieve good results".

 Two time-scale update rule

 The two time-scale update rule (TTUR) is proposed to make GAN convergence more stable by making the learning rate of the generator lower than that of the discriminator.
-The authors argued that the generator should move slower than the discriminator, so that it does not "drive the discriminator steadily into new regions without capturing its gathered information".

-They proved that a general class of games that included the GAN game, when trained under TTUR, "converges under mild assumptions to a stationary local Nash equilibrium".
+They prove that when trained this way, GANs "converge, under mild assumptions to a stationary local Nash equilibrium".
+They further show that this property extends to the use of the Adam optimizer, which is commonly used in stochastic gradient descent.

-They also proposed using the Adam stochastic optimization to avoid mode collapse, as well as the Fréchet inception distance for evaluating GAN performances.
+A local Nash equilibrium in no way signifies an absence of mode collapse - for instance, a GAN trained on MNIST collapsed to generating a single digit may satisfy the hypotheses of the paper, while still presenting mode collapse.